Yuka Orihara

 Yuka Orihara (折原 裕香, Orihara Yuka) is a Japanese ice dancer who competes for Finland.
-With her current partner, Juho Pirinen, she is the 2019–20 Finnish national champion and a four-time Finnish national silver medalist (2021–25).
+With her current partner, Juho Pirinen, she is the 2019–20 Finnish national champion and a five-time Finnish national silver medalist (2022–26).

 Personal life

 Orihara was born on June 26, 2000 in Tokyo, Japan.
 Her mother, Shizuko, is a known costume designer in Japan, who in addition to designing her daughter's figure skating costumes, has also designed costumes for several known Japanese skaters including Yuzuru Hanyu, Shoma Uno, Kaori Sakamoto, Wakaba Higuchi, and Marin Honda.

 Orihara originally competed under the name Yuka Kito (紀藤 裕香, Kito Yuka) before deciding to compete under her mother's last name in 2016.

 In 2019, Orihara graduated from Renaissance High School in Daigo, Ibaraki, Japan.
 She is multilingual and able to speak Japanese, English, and Finnish.

 Career

 Early career

 Orihara began figure skating in 2006 at the age of six.
 While skating for Japan, she represented Musashino Senior High School.
 Originally a singles skater, she competed at the 2012–13 and 2014–15 Japan Junior Championships, finishing fifteenth and fourteenth respectively.

 In 2016, Orihara decided that to give ice dance a try and teamed up with Kanata Mori.
 The duo skated together for two seasons.
 Orihara/Mori won silver at the 2016–17 Japan Junior Championships and placed fourth on the senior level at the 2016–18 Japan Championships.
 Their final competition together was the 2018 Mentor Toruń Cup, where they finished eleventh.

 Given the lack of training rinks to practice ice dance in Japan, Orihara decided to move to British Columbia, Canada after a Japanese skating coach introduced her to Canadian ice dance coaches Megan Wing and Aaron Lowe.
 Soon after, she teamed up with Canadian ice dancer, Lee Royer.
 Together, they competed at the 2019 Canadian Junior Championships where they finished fifth.
 Their partnership dissolved after one season.